w3f/General-Grants-Program/grants/speculative/p!nkforge_network.md

 ### Community engagement

-Definitely, P!nkForge project is and will be a community based porject, team member will be the one in community.
-We will get community involved by creating our P!nk Forum, discord group, telegram group, Medium account.
+P!nkForge project will be a community-based project; the team member will be the same as other community members.
+We will get the community involved by creating our P!nk Forum, discord group, telegram group, Medium account.

-And their will be several ways to incentivize community to engage into P!nk test token Forging and token swapping.
+There will be several ways to incentivize the community to engage in P!nk test token Forging and token swapping.

 On each milestone completion, P!nk will publish artcile to give a write-up.

 ## Future Plans

-The long term plan for P!nkForge is to be the most robust and simple way on Forging tokens and Swapping tokens as what has done by UNI on Ethereum, but further beyond it a little.
+The long term plan for P!nkForge is the most robust and simple way on Forging tokens and Swapping tokens as what has been done by UNI on Ethereum, but further beyond it a little.

-P!nk team believe that further beyond a little and one step by step is the way to create community-wise useful product to both contribute the Polkadot and the community.
+P!nk team believes that further beyond a little and one step by step is creating a community-wise useful product to contribute the Polkadot and the community.

 ## Additional Information :heavy_plus_sign: